marklee77/marklee77.github.io/source/_posts/2015-12-31-dynamic-web-proxy-configuration-with-firefox-and-ssh.markdown

 }
 ~~~

-So, I have three different SOCKS5 proxies running: tor listening on localhost
+So, I have four different SOCKS5 proxies running: tor listening on localhost
 port 9050, and ssh proxies on ports 9060, 9070, and 9080 that connect
 respectively to Grid'5000, my work intranet, and my personal web server.
 The
 normal way to set up a SSH proxy is to use a command like this: